 Dr. Mark Corwin, DMA

 Dr. Mark Corwin teaches electroacoustics and advanced recording courses at the Concordia University Department of Music.
 After receiving his DMA in Composition from the University of Wisconsin-Madison, he moved to Montreal to pursue his love of teaching and learning electroacoustics at Concordia's Music Department.
-He was the Chair of the Department from 1995 - 2003 and continues as the Coordinator of Electroacoustic Studies.
+He has been the Chair of the Department from 1995-2003, and again from 2016-2022, and continues as the Coordinator of Electroacoustic Studies.

 Dr. Corwin has engineered, edited and produced over 50 commercial CD recordings including four Greek, two English and 1 French language children's books.